Skip to Main Content

 Describes user rights and management of the dataset.

-• Reuse Rights & License
+• Rights & license for reuse

 • Access information like restrictions and embargo period